Dogs with Digestive Issues: You Can Help!

 If your pet is unable to get these troubling foods out of their system, make an appointment with your veterinarian.

 Another way to help reduce tummy upset in your best friend is to add a supplement to their diet.
 Sometimes, commercially prepared pet foods just don’t have everything a dog needs to live up to his potential and enjoy good health.
-Choose a supplement that is made of human grade ingredients, and is manufactured in the United States to help your dog’s systems function properly.
+Choose a supplement that is made of highest quality ingredients, and is manufactured in the United States to help your dog’s systems function properly.

 One supplement that works well and gets great reviews from dog parents is NuVet Plus.
 NuVet Plus works to support your pet’s overall health from the inside out, and can help improve digestion.